 Prior to teaching at Cornerstone, Daniel taught at Berklee College of Music through the Berklee City Music program, where he lead an ensemble of high school students in addition to teaching private lessons.
 Through extensive performance and diligent study, Daniel has developed a teaching method that not only facilitates learning, but promotes both creative and positive thinking.

 Amanda Lee Schneider, a Florida native, is a graduate of Westminster Choir College in Princeton, New Jersey.
 She has performed with a variety of internationally acclaimed orchestras, including the New York Philharmonic and Dresden Philharmonic under the baton of Joseph Flummerfelt and Rafael Frühbeck De Burgos, respectively.
-Among her operatic experience are performances in Carmen, Sweeney Todd, Falstaff, Il Trovatore, Beatrice et Benedict, and Tosca with such companies as Princeton Festival, New Jersey Opera, Westminster Opera Theatre, and the Lyric Orchestra.
-She most recently appeared as Frugola in Il Tabarro.
-Mrs. Schneider comes to Cornerstone with six years of private music instruction, including a thriving studio in Fort Lauderdale, FL before her return to New Jersey.
-She currently enjoys a busy schedule of teaching voice, violin, and piano, and is pursuing her Masters in Vocal Pedagogy and Performance.
+Among her operatic experience are performances in Der fliegende Holländer, Carmen, Sweeney Todd, Falstaff, Il Trovatore, Beatrice et Benedict, and Tosca with such companies as Princeton Festival, New Jersey Opera, Westminster Opera Theatre, and the Lyric Orchestra.
+She most recently appeared as Princess Eboli in Don Carlo for the Metropolitan Opera Guild.
+Mrs. Schneider comes to Cornerstone Music with six years of private music instruction, including a thriving studio in Fort Lauderdale, FL before her return to New Jersey.
+She currently enjoys a busy schedule of teaching voice, violin, and piano, and has recently founded an opera company, Opera Forza.